Guidance for Industry: Non-Automated Sphygmomanometer (Blood Pressure Cuff) Guidance - Version 1

 Comments and suggestions may be submitted at any time for Agency consideration to, Charles Ho.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact Charles Ho, at 301-796-6320 or by email at email@example.com.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (2239) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 2239 to identify the guidance you are requesting.

 Table of Contents

 - Regulatory Requirements